 Moderate or Severe Calcification - patient and GP will be sent a letter and patient advised to make an appointment with GP to discuss the findings.
 The patient should have initial work up in primary care to include:

-Moderate or Severe Emphysema - patients and GP will be sent a letter and patient advised to make an appointment with GP to discuss findings.
-If the patient has symptoms of breathlessness then spirometry. should be arranged.
+Mild, Moderate or Severe Emphysema - patients and GP will be sent a letter and patient advised to make an appointment with GP to discuss findings if they are symptomatic.

 If COPD is confirmed then please manage accordingly.
 See the Chronic Obstructive Pulmonary Disease page.